Talislanta: 1992 3rd edition (Wizards of the Coast)

-10th anniversary edition (Pharos Press)
+Failed 10th anniversary edition (Pharos Press)

 In 1997, Pharos Press acquired the license to Talislanta in order to produce a new edition of the game in time for the tenth anniversary of Talislanta.
 Pharos had an ambitious plan to expand and revise all previously published material, then combine it one book.
 Plagued by production delays, Pharos got as far as producing a few ashcans, but failed to publish a product by the end of the year.
 Because they had missed the tenth anniversary, trademark holder Stephen Michael Sechi rescinded their license.

-4th edition (Shooting Iron and Morrigan Press)
+2001 4th edition (Shooting Iron and Morrigan Press)

 A small company called Shooting Iron acquired the license and in 2001 produced Talislanta Fantasy Role-playing, a 502-page 4th edition that was largely based on the never-published Pharos Press 10th anniversary edition.
 Shooting Iron also published the supplement Midnight Realm in 2005, a 152-page book detailing the plane of existence known as The Darkness, but then relinquished the license.

 Morrigan Press acquired the license to Talislanta and published the following supplements under Shooting Iron's 4th edition rules: